open-uem/openuem-docs/docs/02-Installation/01-Server/03-linux.md

 The only exception is the openuem-updater-service that requires higher privileges to reinstall OpenUEM components.
 There’s an open issue to reduce privileges and exposure.
 :::

-### 3.2 Configuration
+#### 3.2 Configuration

 OpenUEM config file is located at `/etc/openuem-server/openuem.ini`.
-If you failed to provide the right answer while configuring openuem-server package you can edit this file to fix some settings.
+If you failed to provide the right setting while configuring OpenUEM you can edit this file to fix some settings.

 :::note
 This configuration file contains the database password and JWT secret in clear, as it’s needed for OpenUEM components, but please do note that the configuration file can only be read by the openuem user.
 :::

-### 3.3 Certificates
+#### 1.3.3 Certificates

-Unless you refused during the package configuration OpenUEM should have generated digital certificates.
-Those certificates should be located at `/etc/openuem-server/certificates`.
+Certificates used by OpenUEM should be located at `/etc/openuem-server/certificates`.

 There’s a folder for every required certificate type or, more specifically, for every component type.